fredmkatz/Literate/ldm/Literate_results/Literate.rendered.md

             rendering processes, such as implied attributes or suggested model elements.
 It helps distinguish embellishments from the core model elements defined in the original LDM source.
-         wildly: This is an unregistered annotation
-         minorNote: This is a minor note
-         majorNote: And this is a major note.
-Both should be annotations __ Markdown Support
+__ Markdown Support

     - mdPrefix (*[String](#string)